-Receiving your training at either a local trade school or through an apprenticeship opens the door to relatively quick training that can quickly lead to a stable career.
+Receiving your training at either a local trade school or through an apprenticeship opens the door to relatively quick training that can lead to a stable career.
 According to the Bureau of Labor Statistics, demand for welders is expected to remain somewhat steady, with an additional 6,900 job openings yearly by 2031.

 How Long is Welding Trade School?

-Sometimes, you'll get credits toward your apprenticeship too (possibly up to two out of the normally required five years) if you choose the appropriate accredited welding training course.
+Sometimes, you'll get credits toward your apprenticeship too (possibly up to 2 out of the normally required 5 years) if you choose the appropriate accredited welding training course.
 Apprenticeships can be competitive, so do your best to showcase your skill set in your resume and include any strengths that can make you stand out in the process.

 Example Trade School Welding Program Lengths

-The following information was found on the school's official website or most recent catalog for each listed school.
+The following information was found on our partner school's official websites or most recent catalog.

-- Tulsa Welding School professional welding program takes 7 months for a full time student.
+- Tulsa Welding School The professional welding program takes 7 months for a full time student.

-- Fortis undergraduate certificate in welding technology takes 48 weeks to complete.
+- Fortis The undergraduate certificate in welding technology takes 48 weeks to complete.

-- Centura College combination welding diploma program takes 12 months to complete.
+- Centura College The combination welding diploma program takes 12 months to complete.

-- Delta Technical College Journeyman welder program takes 30 weeks (7 months) to finish.
+- Delta Technical College The journeyman welder program takes 30 weeks (7 months) to finish.

-- Midwest Technical Institute Journeyman welder program takes 7 months to complete.
+- Midwest Technical Institute The journeyman welder program takes 7 months to complete.

-- South Texas Vo-Tech combination welding program takes 40 weeks to complete.
+- South Texas Vo-Tech The combination welding program takes 40 weeks to complete.

-- Southern Technical College associate of science in welding technology program is 72 weeks in length.
+- Southern Technical College The associate of science in welding technology program is 72 weeks in length.

-- UEI College welding program takes about 9.5 months to finish.
+- UEI College The welding program takes about 9.5 months to finish.